 Every time these feelings came up I would always respond in the same manner.
 I would usually tell myself this…

 “There is no way that men like Greg Laurie, Raul Ries, Chuck Smith, and Jack Hibbs could be this wrong about the Bible.”

-As as silly as that sounds, this was in fact the way I would respond to these struggles I was having while reading God’s word.
+As silly as that sounds, this was in fact the way I would respond to the struggles I was having while reading God’s word.
 It’s almost as if I felt that if I was wrong about these important truths, at least I wasn’t alone in my thinking.
 In other words, I will just trust in what these men are teaching me and ride or die with that.
 To be clear, I’m not saying that I was worshipping these men.
 But what was happening was that when I was being challenged with Gods word, either in my personal study or my other brothers in the faith, I was not searching the scriptures to see that it is so.